BITSS-OPA/opa-deworming/code/01_final_opa.md

 [^7]: While @klps4 uses an annual discount rate of 10% for the main estimates, this analysis follows the method written in Common Structure in 2.
 Methodology for consistency.

 ## Approach 3: Combination of Previous Approaches and Input From Key Policy Partners

-In this third and the fourth approaches, the report borrowed some methodological elements from @baird2016worms and @klps4 and sought feedback from a key technical assistance partner to best identify one clear output to inform policy makers.
+In this third approach, the report borrowed some methodological elements from @baird2016worms and @klps4 and sought feedback from a key technical assistance partner to best identify one clear output to inform policy makers.
 BITSS worked in collaboration with the NGO Evidence Action, a key technical assistance partner in this area.
 Evidence Action's Deworm the World Initiative provides technical assistance to governments to implement school-based deworming programs.
 Deworm the World works closely with policymakers and government staff who are responsible for ensuring the implementation of deworming programs within their geographies to plan, scale, and sustain school-based deworming programs targeting at-risk children.
 Deworm the World works to gain and maintain critical support amongst these key stakeholders, thus having important influence over how policymakers take-in and use evidence for decision making.
 For this report, Evidence Action provided insights on the updated costs and benefits across different country contexts to offer a broader perspective helpful for policy makers.

 Under this approach, the benefits from deworming described in Approaches 1 and 2 are scaled to reflect differences in baseline prevalence rates and length of treatment.
 Additionally, the relevant costs are constrained to direct costs alone (excluding additional costs on education).
 Finally, this approach uses inputs costs and prevalence that reflect the current settings where Evidence Action is supporting deworming interventions.
 As of 2020, Evidence Action supports deworming interventions in four countries.